MicrosoftDocs/cpp-docs/docs/standard-library/iterator-concepts.md

 ## `sentinel_for`

-Test that a type is a sentinel for an iterator.
+Specifies that a type is a sentinel for an iterator.

 ```cpp
 template<class S, class I>